 Like data engineers, data analysts must possess a broad range of technical skills.
 They are commonly fluent in using not only basic data analysis programs such as Excel but also software such as Power Query and SQL.
 The Excel add-on, Power Query, makes data transformation both quicker and easier for data analysts.
 Programs such as Tableau, Power Pivot, and Power BI aid analysts in combining data from various sources and creating data analysis models, metrics, dashboards, and visual representations.

-Jobs and Roles – Data Visualization Specialists
+BI Jobs and Roles – Data Visualization Specialists

 They may also create dashboards that combine different visual representations and enable the end-users of the data to easily query the data presentations for more detailed or additional information.
 Both data analysts and data visualization specialists may be responsible for creating and presenting reports to business decision-makers or other appropriate personnel.

 Data visualization specialists need to possess many of the same technical skills as data analysts.
 They usually possess advanced expertise in using Excel, Tableau, Power Pivot, and Power BI.